 The Council generated income of £608k (£572k in 2018/19) from such leases.
-The minimum lease payments receivable in future years are:
+Included in the not later than one year category are a number of annually rolling leases whose income total £79k.
+The future minimum lease payments receivable in future years are: